Schabaani/DesignPatterns/README.md

 # DesignPatterns
 This repo is a collection of design pattern in swift language.
 It uses playground.

+<b>Creational patterns</b>

+Creational patterns are design patterns that deal with how an object is created.
+There are two basic ideas behind creational patterns.
+The first is encapsulating the knowledge of which concrete types should be created and the second is hiding how instances of these types are created.

 1. <a href="https://github.com/Schabaani/DesignPatterns/tree/master/singleton/Singleton.playground"> Singleton</a>

 Singletons are easy to understand.
 The singleton pattern guarantees that only one instance of a class is instantiated. <a href="https://cocoacasts.com/what-is-a-singleton-and-how-to-create-one-in-swift/"> Bart Jacobs</a> describes singleton design pattern very well.